 It’s finally here, folks!
 The summer sun and autumn leaves have given way to winter in Oregon, and we want to show you how to make the most of the season.

 Insider tip: Winter is the lesser-known, loved-by-locals season when you can experience different kinds of weather all over the state.
 Yes, you’ll definitely need to pack layers – but it also means fewer crowds at top attractions such as Crater Lake, Smith Rock and Multnomah Falls (and no reservation system needed for Multnomah Falls, either).
 It means (mostly) peace and serenity outside as you venture out to watch whales, birds and other wildlife at the Coast and beyond.
-Layer up and head out on a quiet trail, find a new gallery to explore or escape to a cozy cabin with warm beverages at the ready.
+Layer up and head out on a quiet trail, find a new gallery to explore or escape to a quiet cabin with warm beverages at the ready.
 If you’d rather nestle up in your own cocoon, it’s easy to create cozy winter experiences in your own space, too.
 Winter in Oregon is waiting for you — so use this checklist to help make it your best winter ever.

 If you need to chase the sun rays, find sun and snow in Southern Oregon and rejuvenating escapes in the unspoiled beauty of Oregon’s South Coast, known as the state’s Banana Belt for its milder climate.
 Did you know winter is prime time for whale watching on the Coast?
 Here’s how to gear up for whale-watching week and take a guided hike on the first day of the new year.

 When you want to stay indoors, you might catch a new exhibit at the Portland Art Museum, take a gallery tour of the Gorge, sample your way through the state’s famous brewpubs, or catch holiday lights, beach agates and seafood at a winter festival on the Coast.